Ehlers-Danlos Syndromes (EDS) (Group of conditions)

 Treatment

-There is no overall curative treatment for Ehlers-Danlos syndromes (EDS), but there are strategies to manage the symptoms and complications of the various EDS subtypes.
-Management of EDS typically requires a multidisciplinary medical team.2
+There is no overall curative treatment for Ehlers-Danlos syndromes (EDS), but there are strategies to manage the symptoms (symptomatic management) and complications of the various EDS subtypes.
+Management of EDS typically requires a multidisciplinary care team.2

 Monitoring and treatment of cardiovascular, gastrointestinal, immunological and other complications may be required for some individuals.3